 - Please also note that the ACNC streamlined financial reporting requirements have been agreed between the ACNC and some state/territory based incorporated association regulators.
 Please refer to ACNC Guidance on Transitional Reporting Arrangements.

 Schools must ensure the FQ values reported clearly reconcile to the school’s audited financial accounts.
 If the school’s accounts have been created using the department’s Chart of Accounts (CA), use the CA as a reconciliation tool to assist in completing the FQ.

 Australian Government grants may be withheld until the department acknowledges that the FQ data is satisfactory and a copy of the audited financial statements has been uploaded onto the school contact and auditor details page of the FQ.

-Upon completion of the FQ, an authorised signatory, acting on behalf of the approved authority of the school, must declare the FQ data by stating that:
+Upon completion of the FQ, an authorised representative for the school’s approved authority must declare the FQ data by stating that:

-- The information provided in the FQ is true and correct and has been sourced from independently audited financial statements/accounts at either, the entity level of the school or in the case of Systems, at the school, diocese or System level.
+- The information provided in the FQ is true and correct.
+It has been sourced from independently audited financial statements/accounts at either, the entity level of the school or in the case of Systems, at the school, diocese or System level.

 - The school has satisfactory internal accounting Systems, controls and procedures for records to be maintained as set out in Section 36 and 37 of the Regulation.

 - The department will consider the disclosed information in determining if the school meets the basic requirements as set out in Section 75 of the Australian Education Act (2013).